StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 #### Token-based Authentication

 Token-based authentication supports Splunk authentication tokens.
-An initial Splunk token is provided to the integration with a short expiration date.
-Before the configured token expires, a new token with an expiration of `token_expiration_days` days will be requested.
+An initial Splunk token is provided in the Splunk check configuration.
+This initial token is used the first time the check starts, it is then exchanged for a new token.
 For details on using token based authentication with Splunk, see the [Splunk documentation \(docs.splunk.com\)](https://docs.splunk.com/Documentation/Splunk/8.1.3/Security/Setupauthenticationwithtokens).

 Token-based authentication is preferred over HTTP basic authentication and will override basic authentication in case both are configured.

-To enable token-based authentication, the following parameters should be configured in the `authentcation.token_auth` section of each Agent Splunk check configuration file:

-* **name** - Name of the user who will be using this token.
-* **initial_token** - An initial, valid token.
-This token will be used once only and then replaced with a new generated token requested by the integration.
-* **audience** - The Splunk token audience.
-* **token_expiration_days** - Validity of the newly requested token.
-Default 90 days.
-* **renewal_days** - Number of days before a new token should be refreshed.
-Default 10 days.

-The first time the check runs, the configured `initial_token` will be exchanged for a new token.
-After the configured `renewal_days` days, a new token will be requested from Splunk with a validity of `token_expiration_days`.

 {% tabs %}
 {% tab title="Example check configuration with token-based authentication" %}